roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

----
-static_root: /assets/images/quick-start-guide/rak7243c/2.product-configuration/2.accessing-gateway/1.accessing-internet
----

-# Accessing the Internet
+## Accessing the Internet

-Assuming you have successfully logged into your LoRaWAN® Gateway using SSH.
+Assumings you have successfully logged into your LoRaWAN® Gateway using SSH.
 Enter the following command in the command line:

 ```bash
 sudo gateway-config